s0wjanyaa/Hepatitis-Prediction/README.md

 *   **Logistic Regression:** Used for classification.
 Evaluated using accuracy, precision, recall, F1-score, and confusion matrix.The Logistic Regression model achieved a test accuracy of 74.2%.
 The model achieved a precision of  0.93, recall of 0.98, and an F1-score of 0.96 on the test set.

 The SVM model achieved the highest accuracy on the test set (77.4%), followed closely by Logistic Regression (74.2%).
 However, it's important to consider other metrics such as precision, recall, and F1-score, especially for imbalanced datasets.
 Linear Regression, while showing a reasonable fit on the training data, performed poorly on the test data, suggesting overfitting or that it's not a suitable model for this classification task.
-Further investigation into feature engineering or trying different models might be beneficial.

-**Feature Importance (Logistic Regression):**

-The feature importance analysis for the Logistic Regression model identified the following as the most influential features in predicting life expectancy (in descending order of importance):

-    1.  `anorexia`
-    2.  `gender`
-    3.  `malaise`
-    4.  `albu` (Albumin level)
-    5.  `spiders`
-    6.  `bili` (Bilirubin level)
-    7.  `ascites`
-    8.  `fatigue`
-    9.  `varices`
-    10. `histology`
-    11. `steroid`
-    12. `antivirals`
-    13. `spleen`
-    14. `liverFirm`
-    15. `liverBig`
-    16. `age`
-    17. `protime` (Prothrombin time)
-    18. `alk` (Alkaline phosphatase level)
-    19. `sgot` (SGOT/AST level)

-These results suggest that the presence of anorexia, gender, and malaise are strong indicators of life expectancy in hepatitis patients, according to the logistic regression model.
-Albumin and bilirubin levels, along with the presence of spiders and ascites, also play a significant role.
-It's important to note that feature importance is specific to the model used and should be interpreted in the context of the model's performance.

 ## Dependencies

 Python libraries used in the project: